PyRope-E-Assessment/pyrope/docs/quickstart.rst

 In the example above we still need to provide a sample solution.
 This is because the auto-scoring will deduce the maximal score from it.
-Omitting the sample solution will result in an error when submitting the answer, since PyRope can not determine the maximal score.
+Omitting the sample solution will result in an error when submitting the answer, since PyRope cannot determine the maximal score.

 .. code:: none